 FAQs for the Bride and Groom

 - Who Pays for What in a Wedding? – Traditions still exist, but today’s brides and grooms are more pragmatic.
+Parents may pay for it, but with the cost of weddings continuing to rise, that isn't always possible.
 Often the bride and groom cover many of the expenses of their own wedding.

 - What is the Proper Wedding Dance Etiquette? – The traditional order of the wedding dance can be modified to suit the bride and groom’s situation.